-Effective on July 1, 2021, we entered into a new employment agreement with our Chief Executive Officer, Amy Trombly, after her prior agreement expired pursuant to its terms.
+Effective on July 22, 2022, we entered into an amended and restated employment agreement with our Chief Executive Officer, Amy Trombly.

 We agreed to pay Ms. Trombly a base salary of \$325,000 per annum, and to provide our standard medical, dental and vacation benefits.
 Ms. Trombly will be eligible for a target bonus of up to 50% of her base salary per year upon the completion of certain agreed-upon goals based on the sole discretion of the Compensation Committee, and may earn 120% of the target bonus per year for exceeding goals, in the discretion of the Compensation Committee.
 She is also eligible for annual equity grants in the sole discretion of the Compensation Committee.
-As was the case with her old agreement, certain legal services not provided by Ms. Trombly will continue to be billed by Trombly Business Law, PC.
-The Board also agreed that during her time as Chief Executive Officer, Ms. Trombly may continue to represent other clients in her role as attorney.